 The project is an extension of the intervention carried out since 2019 (with support from Ferrovial) in the settlements located in the Huaral district, north of Lima, for improving access to drinking water for the vulnerable population that doesn’t not have basic quality services.
+Project executed in 2021.

 The objective is to improve the infrastructure, catchment, and supply, as well as the management and use of water for 432 families that are members of the Water Users Board (JASS) living in El Angel-Makaton (or El Angel).
 The project is part of the local urban development policies aimed at improving living conditions in the district.